 -

-Practice the mechanics of loose leash walking inside your home first before going outside.
 We learn how to operate a car in a parking lot first before driving it in traffic.
 Teach your dog how to walk on a leash before asking them to use the skill in "traffic".